 Main Street Georgetown

 The Georgetown Main Street Program is always looking for more active volunteers.
 Some example activities are: serving on a main street advisory board or committee, helping with annual fundraisers, helping with special events downtown, and office and administrative assistance.
-For more information, contact Shelly Hargrove at email@example.com or (512) 930-2027
+For more information, contact Kim McAuliffe at firstname.lastname@example.org or (512) 930-2027.

 Volunteering in the City of Georgetown’s parks is a great way for residents to give back to their communities.
-Share your time, skills and talents!
+Share your time, skills, and talents!
 Opportunities to volunteer with Georgetown Parks & Recreation are almost unlimited!
-Individual and groups can help on a one-day project or special event or assist on an ongoing basis.
-For additional information call Addison Elliott (512) 930-8459 or through email Addison.Elliott@georgetown.org.
+Individuals and groups can help on a one-day project or special event or assist on an ongoing basis.
+For additional information call Melissa Trahan-Pecorino (512) 930-8459 or Melissa.Pecorino@georgetown.org.

 The Georgetown Police Services volunteer program is a vital part of the department.
-Volunteer groups that fall under PD include the Park Ranger Program, which is in place to help citizens enjoy our beautiful city parks.
-It also includes the Victim Services unit which is a group of trained individuals who help the survivors, witnesses and family members through a tragedy.
+Volunteer groups that fall under Police Department include the Park Ranger Program, which is in place to help citizens enjoy our beautiful city parks.
+It also includes the Victim Services unit which is a group of trained individuals who help the survivors, witnesses, and family members through a tragedy.
 Other volunteering opportunities include helping the Records Division with administrative functions.
-If you would like more information about the Police Department Volunteer program, contact firstname.lastname@example.org or call (512) 930-3510 or visit pd.georgetown.org to learn more.
+If you would like more information about the Police Department Volunteer program, contact the Police Department at (512) 930-3510 or visit pd.georgetown.org to learn more.